gcs-ceo/slate/source/includes/_users.md

 per | nil | If set, will limit the number of users per page

 ## Create New User

+Creates a new user with the given properties

 >Format of the request body: